 Top Sectors for Part Time Jobs in Finland

-Several industries in Finland consistently offer part-time opportunities, and in 2025, the following sectors remain especially active:
+Several industries in Finland consistently offer part-time opportunities.
+Exact wages and availability depend on collective labor agreements, employer policies, and location.
+Students should verify pay details directly with employers.
+In 2026, the following sectors remain especially active:

 Retail & Trade